MattCSmith/Project-365/README.md

 Today I continued defining the requirements for each feature, whilst listening to more of the [ZTM's Node Course](https://bit.ly/ztmnode).
 I am finding it really useful that Adam is providing insight into architecting scalable backend applications.

+## Day 147
+### **Project:** New Bot Project
+With limited time today, I didn't have a chance to study more of the node course.
+So I spent a little time defining more of the requirements of the new bot project.